ArjenStens/obsidian-notes-public/blog/tech/nostr/Nostr - The Event lifecycle.md

 Replacable events are ones where only the latest version of it is relevant.
 For example your profile picture or your Lightning wallet address.
 You don't want people to send money to an old address that's no longer in use.

 Relays will therefore only keep one event of the `Kind`s in this category for your public key.
 That means if you want to update say your profile picture.
 You publish a new event of `kind=0` and every relay will save this latest event and discard any of your earlier events of `kind=0`.

-To gain a full list of all kinds + their respective lifetime, check out this overview: [[Nostr - The Event lifecycle]].
 ### Example use-cases

 - Profile picture